dmitriz/min-karma/README.md

 - Add single package to your project instead of many, to get your tests up and running.

 ## Use cases
-- You have a project and want to add unit/integration/whatever tests.
+- You have a project and want to add unit/integration/whatever tests &mdash; [install the package](#to-use-as-separate-repository).
-- You want to check and play with Karma runner in a clean folder.
+- You want to quickly evaluate Karma runner and play with in a clean folder &mdash; [clone or download the repository](#to-use-as-separate-repository).

 ## Features
 - Minimal functional Karma config file.